davidc6/itunes-search/2-client/README.md

 - Make mobile friendly
 - Make more accessible
 - Add spinner / loader to give visual feedback to users when loading content
+- Be more strict / add types to responses